UPDATE: Research Guide on Global Health Law

 The websites of various international and regional organizations can be useful for locating general information about global health law, as well as relevant research and policy papers.
 All of the websites of the organizations listed below include virtual collections of materials.

-Listed below are various initiatives that focus on global health law and/or global health.
+Listed below are various initiatives that focus on global health law and/or global health policy.

-Along with law school and medical school libraries, a number of special-topic libraries include collections pertinent to global health law research.
+Along with law school and medical school libraries, several special-topic libraries include collections pertinent to global health law research.
 Below is a short list of these.
-Note that not all of these libraries are open to the public, but they may provide assistance via telephone or email.
+Note that not all these libraries are open to the public, but they may provide assistance via telephone or email.

 [1] Jennifer Prah Ruger, Normative Foundations of Global Health Law, 96 GEO.
 L.J.
 423, 424 (2008).